πŸ“ΉVideo Calls

 3. These credentials are used to establish the WebRTC connection

-4. When the call ends or player disconnects, credentials are automatically revoked
+4. When the call ends or player disconnects:

-5. If Cloudflare is unavailable, the system falls back to static TURN servers
+5. If the provider is unavailable or misconfigured, the system falls back to static ICE servers (less reliable)

 Troubleshooting